Have you ever decluttered your home only to find it getting cluttered again in a few months’ time?

 For example, if you haven’t decided where your stationery items should go, put them in this box.
 You can buy a stationery display rack from your home decor store later or a desk organizer like the following one online.

-So, instead of procrastinating the whole decluttering process because you don’t know where your stationery should be kept, you have begun the process.
+So, instead of procrastinating the whole decluttering process because you don’t know where your stationery should be kept or if you are afraid of making decluttering mistakes, you have begun the process.
 And we can figure out the place it should go to later.

 This box can also be used to store items for which you need to make space by decluttering another area.

 For example, you know where your books should be kept.
 But the cupboard in which you want to keep the books is cluttered right now and you are yet to clean it.
 So, for the time being, you can put the books in the “Later” box.

 You can use this box also for sentimental items.
 The items that bring a memory of a person, event or a place that you have some sort of significance in your life.